Broadway Centrum

-Broadway Centrum was a television studio complex located in the New Manila district of Quezon City.
+Broadway Centrum was a shopping center and television studio complex located in the New Manila district of Quezon City.
 It is currently owned by the Empire East Land Holdings, a subsidiary of Megaworld Corporation.
 It was previously owned by Broadway Centrum Condominium Corporation of the Orosa Family.

-Since its opening, numerous television series have been broadcast live or taped at the facility for multiple networks.
-The complex housed two studios, divided into Westside and Eastside facilities.

-For 23 years, the facility served as the home of the lunchtime variety show Eat Bulaga!.
+Originally a shopping center, numerous live and taped television series originated from the complex for over 40 years, including Walang Tulugan with the Master Showman and the longest-running noontime show Eat Bulaga!.